 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The article file is in one of the editable formats: .doc, .docx or .rtf.
+The work was prepared using a template in one of the editable formats: .doc, .docx, .rtf.

-• The article includes: title, authors’ data, abstract, keywords, main text, bibliography, biographic notes of all the authors.
+The article includes: title, authors' details, abstract, keywords, main text, bibliography, biographical notes of all authors.

-• The authors’ data placed on the first page of the article include: full names and surnames of the authors (not only initials), affiliations (university, department, city, country).
+The authors' data on the first page of the article include: full names (not just initials), affiliations (university, department, city, country).

-• The abstract does not exceed 300 words nor contains references, briefly describes the aims, materials, methodology and main results and conclusions of the described research.
+The abstract does not exceed 300 words, does not include citations, and concisely states the objectives, materials, methodology, main results and conclusions of the research described.

-• All acknowledgments, including supporting grants, presentations etc., are placed at the very end of the paper before the references.
+All acknowledgements, including supporting grants, presentations, etc., have been included at the end of the main text, before the bibliography.

-• The reference list is given at the end of the article and arranged alphabetically by surnames of the first authors; all the references are cited within the text.
+The bibliography has been prepared according to MLA style and is given at the end of the article and arranged alphabetically by author name; all items have been cited in the text.

 Submitting the manuscripts by the authors is accepted only via the LUT PH e-platform.